kostantin-bozovic/FinalProject/README.md

 Files:
 * pom.xml - Contains all dependencies used in project
 * TestData.xlsx - Excel file used to read some data for DDT
+* testng.xml - Basic xml file to run all test classes
 * .gitignore - File that contains all items that are not pushed